SteeltoeOSS/Samples/Management/src/AllActuators/Actuators/README.md

 # Steeltoe All Actuators

-This sample is available in Docker Hub - [steeltoemain/steeltoe-actuators](https://hub.docker.com/r/steeltoemain/steeltoe-actuators)
+This sample provides a list of all actuator endpoints available through Steeltoe

 ## Local Docker Build